vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

 #### Outcome

-You can access Port 80 on test1 from the public network interface on the virtual container host at port 8080.
+You can access Port 80 on test1 from the public network interface on the virtual container host (VCH) at port 8080.

 ### Container on a Simple Bridge Network